Nutty

 Your money is also protected by the Financial Services Compensation Scheme (FSCS), which gives you protection up to £85,000 should anything go wrong, which is incredibly unlikely.

-Interactive Investor – Financial Services Compensation Scheme (FSCS)
+Your money is protected by the Financial Services Compensation Scheme (FSCS)

-Interactive Investor pros and cons
+interactive investor pros and cons

-Let's run through the pros and cons of Interactive Investor.
+Let's run through the pros and cons of interactive investor.

 Pros